markhuot/markhuot.github.io/_posts/2017-06-14-a-noobs-into-to-react.md

 —

 Note: this is a journal with no timeline, budget, or strategy.
 If you enjoyed reading along please let me know.
-If you have questions or comments, please leave them here and I'll do my best to respond.